Durganshu/PDE_SOLVER/README.md

 - No external C++ library required
 - Matplotlib and NumPy modules in python3 required for visualization of the computed results.

+# Updates in Sprint 2
+- The whole package is now Object oriented with different functionalities implemented as different classes.
+- The building and compilation is done using cmake and make.
+The building can be done in Debug as well as Release mode.
+- Input is supplied through a JSON file.
+- Mesh can be imported from an external directory as *.csv (Comma-separated Values) file.
+- Gauss-Seidel solver has been added for added functionality.
+- Python Matplotlib has been added in the C++ code using the pybind11 module.

 # Installing Python3, NumPy and Matplotlib in Ubuntu Linux

 `sudo apt update`